dlthdus0527/Group29_VolcanoPlot_Visualization/Final_paper/Final_paper.md

 Upregulated Genes:

-Found on the right side of the plot.
+* Found on the right side of the plot.
-Represent genes with significantly increased expression in the condition of interest.
+* Represent genes with significantly increased expression in the condition of interest.
-Commonly marked in red.
+* Marked in red.

 Downregulated Genes:
 Found on the left side of the plot.